tectijuana/fundamentos-de-git-GeckoZam/README.md

 The GitHub flow is a lightweight workflow that allows you to experiment and collaborate on your projects easily, without the risk of losing your previous work.

-### Repositories

-A repository is where your project work happens--think of it as your project folder.
-It contains all of your project’s files and revision history.
-You can work within a repository alone or invite others to collaborate with you on those files.

 ### Cloning